SearchAndI/CleanData/Code book.md

 ## About this repository

-This repo is an assignment for the Jhons Hopkins MOOC "Getting and cleaning data" The exact instructuons are quite explanatory of the process and goes as follows:
+This repo is an assignment for the Johns Hopkins MOOC "Getting and cleaning data" The exact instructions are quite explanatory of the process and goes as follows:

 ```
 You should create one R script called run_analysis.R that does the following.